gheenc/Computational-Methods/final_project/README.md

 **Why these questions?**
 **What were the results?**
 **Any surprises?**
+I was actually suprised that most of the analysis followed the expectation of rural counties being farther from healthcare.
+I thought I would find some exceptions to this though but I did not.

 **How did you validate your analyses?**

 # Web Front and API